sushismitcher/death-to-imperial-units/README.md

 # death-to-imperial-units

-This is the code for a chrome extension made to cross out all imperial units on any website and replace them with metric units.
+The point is simply to replace most imperial units by the translations in the clearly superior system: the metric system.